Driving With Retinitis Pigmentosa

 If you or someone you know is experiencing vision loss due to RP, speak with about how we can help enhance daily living.
 Whether you’ve been recently diagnosed with RP or have been living with it for a while, there is always hope.

-serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, Arlington Heights, and throughout Illinois.
+serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, Arlington Heights, and throughout Illinois.